This article will help you read and understand your pathology report for glioblastoma.

 The brain and spinal cord are made up of specialized cells called glial cells and neurons.
 The glial cells are further divided into cells called astrocytes, oligodendrocytes, ependymal cells, and microglial.

-Glioblastoma is made up of abnormal astrocytes.
+Glioblastoma is a cancer made up of abnormal astrocytes.
 Glioblastoma is the most common astrocytic derived tumor and the most common brain tumor found in adults.
 It can occur at any age, including childhood.

 Pathologists use the word grade to describe how different the cancer cells in glioblastoma look compared the cells normally found in the brain or spinal cord.